50 Interesting & Fun Facts About Arizona State You Should Know

 Saguaro Cacti, exclusive to Southern Arizona, can grow as tall as trees

-Kitt Peak National Observatory has the largest solar telescope
+Kitt Peak National Observatory has one of the largest solar telescopes

-The McMath-Pierce Solar Telescope contributes to some of the most interesting facts on Arizona state.
-This telescope is the largest aperture solar telescope collection in the world and is found at the Kitt Peak National Observatory.
+The McMath-Pierce Solar Telescope contributes to some of the most interesting facts about Arizona state.
+This telescope used to be the largest solar telescope in the world and is found at the Kitt Peak National Observatory.

 A bronze disk embedded in a granite floor

-Arizona shares the four-corner state monument with New Mexico, Colorado, and Utah
+Arizona shares the Four Corners Monument with New Mexico, Colorado, and Utah

-Arizona is known as the "four-corner state."
+Arizona is one of the "Four Corners states."
 The borders of New Mexico, Colorado, Utah, and Arizona all come together to share a corner border.

 A popular attraction for locals and tourists is the Four Corners Monument.
 This is a marked spot on the ground where these state borders meet.
 If you crouch with a hand or foot in each of the sections of the monument, you can technically be in 4 places at once.